ctf-w-workshop/ctf-w-workshop.github.com/call_for_abstract.markdown

 ## Submission Guidelines

-Abstracts must be in English, formatted in pdf according to the ITASEC conference template (Easychair style: [https://easychair.org/publications/for_authors](https://easychair.org/publications/for_authors)) and comprised between 500 and 700 words, unlimited pages are allowed for references. **Please note that the workshop will not involve the publication of scholarly articles for selected contributions, as it adopts a more practical, hands-on approach.**
+Abstracts must be in English, formatted in pdf according to the ITASEC conference template (Easychair style: [https://easychair.org/publications/for_authors](https://easychair.org/publications/for_authors)) and comprised between 1 and 2 pages, unlimited pages are allowed for references. **Please note that the workshop will not involve the publication of scholarly articles for selected contributions, as it adopts a more practical, hands-on approach.**

 <br>